Ed94/VEFontCache-Odin/Readme.md

 ### Additional Features:

-* Support for freetype (WIP, Untested)
+* Support for freetype (WIP, Currently a mess... and slow)
 * Add ability to conditionally compile dependencies (so that the user may not need to resolve those packages).
   * Related to usage of //+build tags?
 * Ability to set a draw transform, viewport and projection
   * By default the library's position is in unsigned normalized render space